What happened that day?

-The Wanganui Elvis
+The Whanganui Elvis

 Johnny Devlin was New Zealand’s answer to Elvis Presley.
-He cut his teeth on the Wanganui music scene.
+He cut his teeth on the Whanganui music scene.
 The Devlin family were regular performers at talent quests from the late 1940s.
 Johnny was still at school when he made his stage solo debut, yodelling in a talent quest at the Wanganui Opera House in 1951.

 The Devlin brothers formed the River City Ramblers in 1955.
 For a year or so they played at youth clubs, local dances and talent quests, performing covers of country numbers and rock ’n’ roll.